There are endless numbers of Sustainable Solutions that we could identify on this page.

 Project Drawdown is the world's leading source of climate solutions.
 Drawdown as defined on their website https://www.drawdown.org is the

 point in the future when levels of greenhouse gases in the atmosphere stop climbing and then start to steadily decline, ultimately reversing global warming.
 Project Drawdown is a world-class research and communication organization which serves as a non-partisan, non-commercial, highly-trusted source of solutions to reverse global warming.
 They have identified 80 solutions that are being applied right now that if expanded could lead to the drawdown point.
-We encourage that you check out the website or check out its' book Drawdown for more detailed descriptions.
+We encourage that you check out their website at https://drawdown.org/ or check out its' book Drawdown for more detailed descriptions.

 Of the 80 solutions identified and rated there are some that are more specific to what we as individuals can apply in our daily lives.
 We again refer you to the list that is provided in the Steps We Can Take page of this website which provides a general list of steps we all can take.